slatedocs/slate/source/includes/_endpoint-team.md

 Name | Type | Description
 ---- | ---- | -----------
-name | string | Display name of the user permissions | object | Attributes governing the user's authorization on the team.
+name | string | Display name of the user permissions | object | Attributes governing the user's authorization on the team

 Supported `permissions`, all boolean, include: